ayumiohashi/udacity-business-analyst/03-predict-loan-default-risk/README.md

 ## Predict Loan Default Risk
 A bank recently received an influx of loan applications.

-Build and apply a classification model to provide a recommendation on which loan applicants the bank should lend to.
+Build and apply classification models (Logistic Regression, Decision Tree, Forest Model, Boosted Model) to provide a recommendation on which loan applicants the bank should lend to.

 ### Business Problem
 You work for a small bank and are responsible for determining if customers are creditworthy to give a loan to.
 Your team typically gets 200 loan applications per week and approves them by hand.